-This is the deviation of the last code transition (11...110 to 11...111) from the ideal ($V{\rm IN}=AGND+V{\rm DD}-1$ LSB) after the offset error has been adjusted out.
+This is the deviation of the last code transition $(11 \dots 110 \text{ to } 11 \dots 111)$ from the ideal ($V{IN} = AGND + V{DD} - 1 \text{ LSB}$) after the offset error has been adjusted out.

-Track-and-Hold Acquisition Time
+Track/Hold Acquisition Time

-Track-and-hold acquisition time is the time required for the output of the track-and-hold amplifier to reach its final value, within $\pm 1/2$ LSB, after the end of conversion (the point at which the track-and-hold returns into track mode).
-It also applies to a situation where there is a step input change on the input voltage applied to the selected $V{\rm IN}$ input of the AD7896.
-It means that the user must wait for the duration of the track-and-hold acquisition time after the end of conversion or after a step input change to $V{\rm IN}$ before starting another conversion, to ensure the part operates to specification.
+Track/hold acquisition time is the time required for the output of the track/hold amplifier to reach its final value, within $\pm 1/2$ LSB, after the end of conversion (the point at which the track/hold returns into track mode).
+It also applies to a situation where there is a step input change on the input voltage applied to the selected V{IN} input of the AD7896.
+It means that the user must wait for the duration of the track/hold acquisition time after the end of conversion, to ensure the part operates to specification.

-Signal-to-(Noise + Distortion) Ratio
+Signal to (Noise + Distortion) Ratio

-This is the measured ratio of signal-to-(noise + distortion) at the output of the ADC.
+This is the measured ratio of signal to (noise + distortion) at the output of the A/D converter.
 The signal is the rms amplitude of the fundamental.
-Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f{\rm S}/2$), excluding dc.
+Noise is the sum of all nonfundamental signals up to half the sampling frequency ($f_S/2$), excluding dc.
 The ratio is dependent on the number of quantization levels in the digitization process; the more levels, the smaller the quantization noise.
-The theoretical signal-to-(noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by:
+The theoretical signal to (noise + distortion) ratio for an ideal N-bit converter with a sine wave input is given by:

-Signal-to-(Noise + Distortion) = (6.02N + 1.76) dB
+Signal to (Noise + Distortion) = (6.02N + 1.76) dB

-Thus, for a 12-bit converter, this is 74 dB.
+Thus for a 12-bit converter, this is 74 dB.